Rupee's plunge drives up offshore debt costs for India Inc

 For most others, the next 18 months could be the most challenging business environment since 2000, India Ratings & Research, Fitch's local unit, said in a report on Wednesday.

-The cash generation and debt-servicing ability of the 500 companies that make up a Bombay Stock Exchange index, which covers nearly 93 percent of the market's total value, is at its weakest since 2008, the report said.
+The cash generation and debt-servicing ability of the 500 companies that make up a Bombay Stock Exchange index .BSE500, which covers nearly 93 percent of the market's total value, is at its weakest since 2008, the report said.

 "The worst affected would be net importers, with high forex loans," said Deep Mukherjee, director of corporate ratings at India Ratings.
 "If they are already having revenue and margin pressure, the rupee depreciation is expected to adversely affect their profile."